Lauri Hussar

-Lauri Hussar (born 4 September 1973) is an Estonian journalist and politician who has served as President of the Riigikogu since 2023, as a member of Estonia 200.
-Prior to his career in politics he was a journalist and television host, including being the editor-in-chief of Postimees.
+Lauri Hussar (born 4 September 1973) is an Estonian journalist and politician who has served as President of the Estonian parliament (Riigikogu) since 2023.
+He is a member of the Estonia 200 political party.
+Prior to his career in politics, he was a journalist and television host, including being the editor-in-chief of the Postimees daily newspaper.

 Early life and education

 Lauri Hussar was born in Võru, Estonian Soviet Socialist Republic, on 4 September 1973.
 He graduated from the Friedrich Reinhold Kreutzwald Võru Secondary School No. 1 in 1991, and graduated with a master's degree in theology from the University of Tartu in 1997.
 The Student Corporation Arminia Doapatensis was refounded by Hussar in 1994.

 Career

 Journalism

-At TV3 he was a reporter, editor, and news programme host from 1998 to 2006, and head of news from 2004 to 2006.
+At TV3, he was a reporter, editor, and news programme host from 1998 to 2006, and head of news from 2004 to 2006.
 He was a host at Eesti Rahvusringhääling, Vikerraadio, and Eesti Televisioon from 2006 to 2016.
 Postimees hired him as deputy editor-in-chief on 14 March 2016, and then promoted him to editor-in-chief, which he held from 2016 to 2019.